 4. Prioritize emotional intelligence

 While hard skills like computer coding and data analytics have been in high demand in recent years, many senior leaders are investing more heavily in developing employees’ softer skills.
-Soft skills, like communication, collaboration, and creativity, are in higher demand than ever before, and for good reason.
-Studies show that managers with high emotional intelligence are better leaders and can have a larger impact on business profitability and productivity.
+Soft skills, like communication, collaboration, and creativity, are in higher demand than ever, and for a good reason.
+Studies show that managers with high emotional intelligence are better leaders and can significantly impact business profitability and productivity.

-Managers already have too much on their plates, adding on a lengthy e-learning class to their to-do list probably isn’t a realistic option.
-But, carving out just a few minutes a day to learn can teach people leaders the skills they need to succeed.
+Managers already have too much on their plates, so adding a lengthy e-learning class to their to-do list probably isn’t a realistic option.
+But carving out just a few minutes a day to learn can teach people leaders the skills they need to succeed.
 Culture Amp’s Skills Coach teaches managers new skills via daily micro-learning, delivered through Slack or email.
-These daily coaching exercises are built on behavioral science to drive real change and create lasting habits, so your managers have the knowledge they need to support their teams.
+These daily coaching exercises are built on behavioral science to drive real change and create lasting habits so your managers have the knowledge they need to support their teams.

 Preparing for the future